Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Briar-Elves/Briar-Elves.md

 **3. Blowdarts**—More briar elves are lurking on the edge of the fight, just out of sight.
 If a PC rolls lower than the escalation die value on any natural d20 roll they take poison damage equal to their level.

 **4. Gruesome display**—The whirl of battle has revealed some fresh corpses desecrated by the briar elves and impaled in the trees.
 Story consequences are best here: it can be someone the PCs cared about.

-## Undead Briar Elves

-**1. Whispers of the past**—PCs have a –2 penalty to MD and PD, as overlapping ghostly whispers cause pain and anxiety.

-**2. Ghostly terrain**—On rounds when the escalation die is odd the PCs are stuck, unable to move due to ghost trees that suddenly block their paths.

-**3. Spectral hands**—PCs take a –1 penalty to attack rolls, as ghostly thorn-pierced hands grab at them.

-**4. Fearful destiny**—PCs who could normally resist fear effects cannot do so for the duration of this battle.
-PCs who cannot normally resist fear take a –2 penalty to their saves whenever they are affected by fear.